 Dr. Chan has more than 28 years of experience conducting rehabilitation health research in the topical areas of psychosocial aspects of disability, TBI rehabilitation, multicultural counseling, employer practices, evidence-based practice, outcome measurements, and program evaluation.
 He has published more than 250 refereed journal articles and book chapters.
 He is also the editor of three textbooks, Case Management for Rehabilitation Health Professionals, Counseling Theories and Techniques for Rehabilitation Health Professionals, and Understanding Psychosocial Adjustment to Chronic Illness and Disability: A Handbook for Evidence-Based Practitioners in Rehabilitation.

-The Forerunners, a documentary film produced by Fong Chan, Patrick Maher, and Audrey Smith Fields, touches upon the lives individuals with disabilities who work in technology-based fields, encouraging students with disabilities to pursue knowledge in the science, technology, engineering and math (STEM) disciplines, while emphasizing the inherent strengths related to those disabilities that can translate to valuable skills in the professional work.
-View the video The Forerunners - STEM Success among Students with Disabilities.
+The Forerunners, a documentary film produced by Sean Jourdan, Fong Chan, Elizabeth Cardoso, and Patrick Maher, touches upon the lives of individuals with disabilities who work in technology-based fields, encouraging students with disabilities to pursue knowledge in the Science, Technology, Engineering, Mathematics, and Medicine (STEMM) disciplines, while emphasizing the inherent strengths related to those disabilities that can translate to valuable skills in the professional work.
+The Forerunners was funded with a grant from the Minority-Disability (MIND) Alliance in Science, Technology, Engineering, Mathematics, and Medicine at Hunter College - City University of New York.

 Brian Phillips, Ph.D., CRC